allgreed/kasprowicz.pro/content/about.md

 Going forward with the spaceship metaphor: I believe there's a lot to balance and self-regulate, but once that achieved (and I had a bit of practice over the years) I can go where no bike has gone before.

-Some keywords that resonate with me: research, high leverage, open-ended, prototype, interactive, participatory
+Some keywords that resonate with me: research, high leverage, open-ended, prototype, interactive, participatory, meaning, system

 ## About values